 where $\alpha$ is the lag factor, which represents how much people's behavior will be lagged by the previous day.
 After calculating the choice probability, passengers will be assigned a specific travel mode accordingly.

-When walking is chosen as the travel mode, the passengers will walk directly to the MRT station along the footpath.
-When \textsc{av} is chosen as the travel mode, the passengers will start to call for the ride repeatedly until the system has successfully booked a car for him/her.
-Once a vehicle is assigned, he/she then moves to the pick-up location to wait for the \textsc{av}.
-As the density of bus stops in Singapore is very high, the pick-up location is set as the closest bus stop from the passenger.
-To prevent a passenger from waiting too long when no \textsc{av} is available, maximum waiting time is set to 10 min in this study, beyond which he/she will forgo the \textsc{av} request and travel by bus if available, otherwise, he/she will travel by walking.
+When walking is chosen as the travel mode, the passenger walks directly to the MRT station along the footpath.
+When AV is chosen as the travel mode, the passenger starts to call for the ride repeatedly until the system successfully books a car for him/her.
+Once a vehicle is assigned, he/she then moves to the pick-up location to wait for the AV.
+As the density of bus stops in Singapore is very high, the pick-up location was set as the closest bus stop from the passenger.
+To prevent a passenger from waiting too long when no AV is available, the maximum waiting time was set to 10 min in this study, beyond which he/she will forgo the AV request and travel by bus if available; otherwise, he/she will travel by walking.

-When buses are chosen, the passenger will walk directly to the bus stop to wait for the next bus.
+When buses are chosen, the passenger walks directly to the bus stop to wait for the next bus.
 Since we assume that the bus agent can update its headway to maximize its profit, people may wait for a long time.
 Therefore, we set a maximum waiting time (30 min) for the bus as well.
-People will switch to \textsc{av} or walking based on the choice probability when the waiting time is beyond the threshold.
+People will switch to AV or walking based on the choice probability when the waiting time is beyond the threshold.

-\subsection{AMoD Behavior}
+\subsection{AMoD behavior}

-The concept of the mobility-on-demand system was proposed and demonstrated in the 1970s, and was called Dial-a-Ride Transit (DART) \citep{wilson1976advanced}.
-In this study, the \textsc{am}o\textsc{d} service with ride-sharing resembles a carpooling system \citep{galland2014multi,martinez2015agent}, for which in this study only the first-mile service is provided, and is restricted to the service area, Tampines.
-This arrangement is consistent with the proposed usage of the \textsc{av} prototype in Singapore \citep{chong2011autonomous}.
+The concept of the mobility-on-demand system was studied in the 1970s and called Dial-a-Ride Transit (DART) \citep{wilson1976advanced}.
+In this study, the AMoD service with ride-sharing resembles a carpooling system \citep{galland2014multi,martinez2015agent}, for which only the first-mile service is provided and restricted to the service area, Tampines.
+This arrangement is consistent with the proposed usage of the AV prototype in Singapore \citep{chong2011autonomous}.